 Using Sprinklers for Entertainment and Outdoor Fun

-Did you run through he sprinkler as a child?
+Did you run through the sprinkler as a child?
 How about those wet bananas?
 Or a slip and slide?
-Fun.
-Fun.
-Fun.
+Super fun, right?
 If you don’t have a sprinkler to enjoy, get one.
 Seriously.
-You don’t need a fancy sprinkler for it to be fun for the kids – we have hours and yes, I do mean hours, of fun with our oscillating sprinkler .
+You don’t need a fancy sprinkler for it to be fun for the kids – we have hours and yes, I do mean hours, of fun with our oscillating sprinkler.
 We do have the benefit of fresh well water also, but in areas where water use is limited and sprinkler play is a luxury, if you do have only a certain amount of time where you can water your lawn and gardens, use an oscillating sprinkler and let the kids play in it while it does double duty.

 Using Sprinklers for Quenching Thirst

 Go ahead.
-Drink from the Garden Hose I do it all the time, and have even mastered the art of drinking from the oscillating sprinkler.
-I don’t always remember to bring beverages outside and after working in the garden for periods of time, you can quickly become dehydrated.
-Don’t fill up the landfill sites with plastic water bottles, drink right from the family garden hose.
+Drink from the Garden Hose I do it all the time and have even mastered the art of drinking from the oscillating sprinkler.
+Because I don’t always remember to bring beverages outside, and time is precious, and after working in the garden for periods of time, you can quickly become dehydrated.
+Instead of filling up the landfill sites with plastic water bottles, drink right from the garden hose.
 It’s fun, does the trick and teaches your kids to embrace the simple life, and enjoy life’s simple pleasures.

 Using Sprinklers for Frost Protection

-Just like we talked about above – having an oscillating sprinkler system in your garden through the growing season is a real life saver.
-Did you know also that having one set up through the ripening and harvesting season can also be a true life, time, and food saver?
-When there is eminent danger of frost in the fall, and you still have a garden full of thriving plants that could do with just a wee bit longer in the garden, turn on the sprinkler.
-Use a timer for your hose, and have it come on when the forecast says the temperature is supposed to drop to zero and colder.
+Just like we talked about above – having an oscillating sprinkler system in your garden through the growing season is a real lifesaver.
+For example, did you know also that having one set up through the ripening and harvesting season can also be true life, time, and food saver?
+When there is imminent danger of frost in the fall, and you still have a garden full of thriving plants that could do with just a wee bit longer in the garden, turn on the sprinkler.
+Also, you should use a timer for your hose, and have it come on when the forecast says the temperature is supposed to drop to zero and colder.
 A fine mist of water from the sprinkler will keep the frost from setting on the plants.
 Often we get a few days of light frost and then perfect growing weather again for a week or two after.
 If you can survive those frosty days, you can extend your growing season by almost a month.

 It’s not what you think.
 Well, maybe it is.
-I have seen my youngest pick up the hose, armed with a Hose Nozzle and spray her older siblings to maintain her ground.
-She is her Mother’s child.
+I have seen children pick up the hose, armed with a Hose Nozzle and spray older siblings to maintain their ground.
 But that is not really what I was alluding to in the realm of defense.
 I’m talking about those critters who love to hang out at your place, make themselves comfy, and make you leary of your own space.
-Most animals that feel comfy in your space aren’t there to harm you.
-They may want to eat your vegetables, like my friends the Groundhogs, and sometimes they can smell really fowl ( yes, you Mr. Skunk).
-After a series of failed attempts from deterring a skunk from our yard and garden – I’m talking fireworks, slamming noises etc… I decided that I was going to spray the skunk.
-And I did.
-I got out my trusty Garden Hose, attached my high powered Hose Nozzle and sprayed that skunk.
-He did not spray me back, but ran quite happily into the forest, and stayed away from our garden for the rest of the year.
-My Little Helpers are quite proud to tell people, all.
-People.
-That Mommy, yes, MOMMY, sprayed the skunk.
+Luckily, most animals that feel comfy in your space aren’t there to harm you.
+Unfortunately, they may want to eat your vegetables, like groundhogs, and rabbits.
+And, sometimes they can smell really foul ( yes, you Mr. Skunk).
+Consider though, turning the tables on Mr. Skunk, and spray him with the garden hose.
+I have tried it once, and the skunk did not spray me back – however he did seem to stay out from under the deck for the rest of the season.

 See What Outdoor Fun Ideas My Friends are Cooking UP